 This isn’t your basic Ramen.
-The Japanese-inspired menu at 2601 W. Fort Street ranges from rich broth-based noodle bowls to spicy sauced up dishes and fresh sides.
+The Japanese-inspired menu at Johnny Noodle King ranges from rich broth-based noodle bowls to spicy sauced up dishes and fresh sides.
 Warm up with a Red Curry bowl overflowing with scallions, watercress, cauliflower and either Pork Belly or Shredded Pork.
 Fried onions and fish sauce make it really worthwhile.
 Add a cocktail with Johnny Smoking Gun whisky crafted by Detroit’s Two James Distillery.

-Bursting onto the restaurant scene in flashes of light and the most irreverent menu, this Thai-inspired spot at 2520 Michigan Ave. in Corktown has quickly become a food industry favorite.
+Bursting onto the restaurant scene in flashes of light and the most irreverent menu at Takoi in Corktown has quickly become a food industry favorite.
 Chef Brad Greenhill is cooking up wildly flavorful dishes from hot pots to full, fried fish.
 Too long of a wait, you say?
 Either opt for a cocktail or come back for the late-night eats that include Chickpea Tofu or a Bahn MI of smoked ham, house bologna and chicken liver mousse.

-American Chinese Food hardly describes what Chef Brion Wong has ushered into the Historic Chinatown neighborhood at 420 Peterboro.
+American Chinese Food hardly describes what Chef Brion Wong has ushered into Peterboro in the Historic Chinatown neighborhood.
 Plates large and small are stocked with flavor.
 Yes they serve a take on Sweet & Sour Pork and Almond Boneless Chicken, but you’ll also crave Cheeseburger Spring Roll and Soy-Braised Chicken Wings with Michigan honey.
 Time it right and add a sake tasting.